STASYA00/urban_datasets/README.md

 ## Urban Datasets Generator

-This script is intended to be used inside QGIS Software to create an image urban datasets.
+This script is intended to be used inside <a href="https://www.qgis.org/en/site/">QGIS Software</a> to create an image urban datasets.
 The contents of the images can vary based on the shapefiles available to you:)

 <img src="dataset_example1.png" width="1000"/>